-Oil And Gas Remain Low: Oil prices, as benchmarked at West Texas Intermediate, as well as gasoline prices, both continued their rebound in June and July.
-For the week of July13, oil was up above \$40 while gas was up to \$2.20.
-This was the first time oil had been above \$40 since the beginning of March.
-The week of July 20 saw prices holding steady with the previous week.
-Compared to the start of the year, crude oil is down 35%, while gas prices are down 15%.^{xxiv}
+Oil And Gas Remain Low: Oil prices, as benchmarked at West Texas Intermediate, as well as gasoline prices, both continued their rebound in June and July and are mostly holding steady for the fourth week of July.
+For the week of July 24, oil climbed above \$41 while gas was holding around \$2.18.
+This is the highest price for oil since the beginning of March.
+Compared to the start of the year, crude oil is down 33%, while gas prices are down 16%.^{xxiv}